nathan-sprague/CV_lab/README.md

 ## Label the queen bee
 <b>Open and run labTemplatePt3.py.
 Keep partNum at 0.</b><br>
 - Last time you were annotating images, now you are annotating a video.
-Everything works the same, but you don't need annotate every frame.
+Everything works the same, but you don't need to annotate every frame.
 Pressing space goes to the next frame, and pressing "next" skips 5 frames.
 - Press "next" until you see the queen.
 You can see her starting at frame 120.
 The last decent shot of her is at frame 380.
 - Press the next button until you get another clear view of the queen.
 Draw a bounding box around her.
 - Do this until you no longer see the queen.
 You should have labeled 20 to 40 images.